What do IQ OQ and PQ mean and why are they critical in Pharmaceutical Manufacturing?

 Click here for some more examples of professional IQ Templates for equipment installation verification, instrument installation verification, piping instrumentation verification and a P&ID walkdown template.

-What is Operational Qualification or OQ?
+What is Operational Qualification (OQ)?

 Operational qualification is a documented testing process to make sure that the equipment and systems operate as defined in the design stage and are within the operating ranges listed by the manufacturer.